hashicorp/boundary/README.md

 * The controller starts a PostgreSQL Docker container to use as storage.
   This container will be shut down and removed, if possible, when the controller is shut down gracefully.
-* The controller will use an internal KMS with ephemeral keys
+* The controller uses an internal KMS with ephemeral keys

 ### Building from Source
 If you meet the following local requirements, you can quickly get up and running with Boundary: